-To continue the history tour of the area, head to Old Colorado, a small historic neighborhood located in the heart of the city.
+If you mix some of the best outdoor activities in Colorado Springs, head to Old Colorado, a historic neighborhood located in the heart of the city.
 It’s an excellent place to learn Colorado’s mining history that brought many people from all over the country.

 You can still find many stores and restaurants in the area that has been carefully restored to preserve its old-time feel.
 To find Old Colorado, get off Interstate-25 at Cimmaron Street (also known as Highway 24) and drive toward the mountains.